 Total time: 2 to 4 hours for a templated journal, 8 to 12 hours for a fully prompted guided journal.

-Journals, planners, notebooks, and logbooks are four different KDP product types with different layouts, pricing, and audiences.
+Four product types share the low-content umbrella but each has its own buyer search behaviour.
 Mixing them in the title is the most common reason new books fail to rank.

 Journal

 A journal has prompts, themed pages, or guided reflection space.
-Examples: gratitude journals, prayer journals, fitness journals, travel journals.
+Examples: gratitude journals, prayer journals, fitness journals, travel journals, dream journals.
 Journal buyers want structure, not blank pages.
-Page count typically runs 100 to 120 pages.
+Page count typically runs 100 to 120.
+Price: $5.99 to $11.99 depending on niche.

 Planner

 A planner organizes time.
 Daily, weekly, monthly, or yearly views with structured space for tasks, appointments, and goals.
-Examples: weekly meal planner, daily productivity planner, academic planner.
-Page count typically runs 120 to 200 pages because each week or day occupies multiple pages.
+Examples: weekly meal planner, daily productivity planner, academic planner, undated weekly planner.
+Page count runs 120 to 200 because each week or day occupies multiple pages.
+Trim is usually 8.5 x 11.
+Price: $9.99 to $14.99.

 Notebook

 A notebook is open-ended.
-Lined, blank, or dot grid pages with no prompts and minimal structure.
+Lined, blank, or dot grid with no prompts and minimal structure.
 Examples: composition notebooks, sketchbooks, bullet journals.
 Notebooks compete on cover design and theme because the interior is generic.
+The duplicate-template filter hits hardest here.
+Page count: 100 to 150.
+Price: $4.99 to $7.99.

 Logbook

 A logbook tracks specific data with structured templates.
-Examples: vehicle maintenance log, password log, blood pressure log, fishing log, mileage log.
-Logbooks have the highest pricing tolerance ($9.99 to $14.99) because they solve a specific record-keeping problem.
+Examples: vehicle maintenance log, password log, blood pressure log, fishing log, mileage log, gardening log, breastfeeding log.
+Logbooks have the highest pricing tolerance because they solve a specific record-keeping problem.
+Page count: 100 to 150.
+Price: $9.99 to $14.99.

-In 2026, logbooks lead in royalty per sale due to higher pricing.
+Logbooks lead in royalty per sale due to higher pricing and lower competition.
 Themed journals (fitness, gratitude, prayer) lead in total volume due to broad appeal.
-Generic notebooks earn the least per unit because they compete with millions of identical listings.
-The right answer for most new publishers is a themed journal in a specific niche.
+Generic notebooks earn the least per unit because they compete with millions of identical listings on cover design alone.
+The right answer for most new publishers is a themed journal in a specific niche, paired with a fast-follow logbook in the same niche.

-The five standard layouts cover 90 percent of all successful KDP journals.
-Each one targets a specific buyer behavior.
+Five standard layouts cover roughly 90 percent of all successful KDP journals.
+Each targets a specific buyer behaviour.

 1. Lined

 Traditional horizontal ruled lines for free-form writing.
 The default for diaries, line-a-day journals, and writing prompts.
-Line spacing: 0.275 inches for adults, 0.4 inches for seniors or large print.
+Line spacing: 0.275 inch for adults, 0.4 inch for seniors or large-print editions.
+Margins: 0.5 inch outer, 0.75 inch inner (gutter).

 2. Dot grid

 Tiny dots in a 5mm grid for bullet journaling.
-The bujo enthusiast audience is small but extremely brand-loyal and willing to pay premium prices.
-Dot spacing: 0.2 inches (5mm) center to center.
+The bujo audience is small but extremely brand-loyal and willing to pay premium prices.
+Dot spacing: 0.2 inch (5mm) centre to centre.
+Dot weight: 0.5pt grey 30%, light enough that pen strokes dominate but visible enough to guide the layout.

 3. Blank

 Completely blank pages for sketching, doodling, or freeform notes.
 Strong for sketchbooks, art journals, and visual thinkers.
-Margins of 0.5 inches all around.
+Margins of 0.5 inch all around.
+Avoid headers and page numbers on blank-page journals - they distract from the open canvas feel.

 4. Undated planner

 Daily or weekly time-based layouts with no preprinted dates.
 The user fills in the date.
 Sells year-round because there is no shelf life.
-Includes 12 monthly overview spreads (Month 1 through Month 12), each followed by 4 weekly spreads.
+Standard structure: 12 monthly overview spreads (Month 1 through Month 12), each followed by 4 to 5 weekly spreads.
+Most successful undated planners run 150 to 180 pages.

 5. Themed or guided (with prompts)